antsalvador/JurisEst-gio/InterviewSummary.md

 Juris currently duplicates a case ruling once it is edited, this is a major bug to be fixed that compromises data normalization.

-Too many fields in the backoffice editing interface, make it more simple
+Too many fields in the backoffice editing interface, make it more intuitive for the users

 Add suggestiongs to the text boxes for the metadata filter editing